ASUWebPlatforms/webspark-module-asu_news/README.md

 The component has no pagination but instead, there is a number of items to be displayed setting.

 ## Installation instructions
-The ASU React Integration module installs when you create a Webspark site.
+The ASU News module installs when you create a Webspark site.

 To add the news component, use the Layout builder -> Create custom block -> News.